mjeffw/nordlond-bestiary-public/README.md

 At this point, the new Actor is ready to be used in a session.

+### Linking the Actor Sheet to the PDF
+If you own the Nordlond Bestiary PDF, you can link the actor sheet to open the PDF by using the PDF Book Code of 'NB'.

 ## Overview of the Bestiary Actor Sheet

 ### Rollable Fields